Artists Rendering of the Battle of Bladensburg

-In July, 1814, after the British fleet had been in control of the Chesapeake Bay for more then a year, a separate U.S. military command was created under Brigadier General William Winder, for the defense of Washington, Maryland, and eastern Virginia.
-General John Armstrong, the Secretary of War, thought this command was more than enough to protect the Capitol and the region.
+During the War of 1812, British forces had control of the Chesapeake Bay for over a year by the summer of 1814.
+A U.S. military command was created under Brigadier General William Winder for the defense of Washington, D.C., Maryland, and eastern Virginia.
+Secretary of War John Armstrong believed these forces would be enough to protect the Capitol and the region.

 A Pictorial Field Guide to the War of 1812, from Google Books: (embedded document starts at point just before Battle of Bladensburg)